simon-zhou/pgsql/index.md

 A: Before INCLUDE index and if you want to query non-key columns, you have to check the heap.
 Or maybe the workaround is to have the non-key columns part of multi-column index.
 This is OK but with some limitations, eg, you cannot enforce uniqueness on the keys and the non-key columns can only be trailing columns (see [here](https://www.postgresql.org/docs/12/indexes-multicolumn.html)).
 All these limitations are gone with INCLUDE index.
 Details can be found [here](https://www.postgresql.org/docs/12/indexes-index-only-scans.html).

+The INCLUDE columns exist solely to allow more queries to benefit from index-only scans.
+Also, such columns don't need to have appropriate operator classes.
+Expressions are not supported as INCLUDE columns since they cannot be used in index-only scans.
+In B-tree indexes INCLUDE columns are truncated from pivot index tuples (tuples located in non-leaf pages and high keys).
+Therefore, B-tree indexes now might have variable number of attributes.
+This patch also provides generic facility to support that: pivot tuples contain number of their attributes in t_tid.ip_posid.
+See details from commit 8224de4f42ccf98e08db07b43d52fed72f962ebb.
+Proposal is [here](https://www.postgresql.org/message-id/flat/56168952.4010101@postgrespro.ru).

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for